Stnurhalima/Stnurhalima/README.md

 ### Hi there 👋

-- 🔭 I’m currently Studyng
+- 🔭 I’m currently Studying
 - 🌱 I’m currently learning Universitas Bumigora
 - 👯 I’m looking to collaborate on Data Science
 - 🤔 I’m looking for help with Allah SWT